 No, please only return university-owned equipment.

-Are computers purchased for sponsored projects required to be disposed of through university-approved processes?
+Are computers purchased for sponsored projects required to be returned through university-approved processes?

 Yes.
-Computing devices cannot be kept at the end of a sponsored project and their disposal must comply with university procedures regarding property.
-Learn more about the purchase of computing devices on sponsored projects.
+Computing devices cannot be kept at the end of a sponsored project and their return and repurposing must comply with university procedures regarding property.
+Learn more.

 Isn’t it better to extend the life of an older computer by passing it along to another employee or grad assistant?

-The older a computer is, the less likely it can run currently supported software which can open up vulnerabilities to hackers.
+The older a computer is, the less likely it can run currently supported software which can create security vulnerabilities.
 All employees who are handling university data should have computers purchased through CU Marketplace to ensure they have the appropriate tools to do their job—whether teaching, research, or administrative duties.
 Older computers are also more difficult to support, requiring more time and resources from campus IT professionals.

-Can I get help saving my data from my devices before I turn them in for disposal?
+Can I get help saving my data from my devices before I return them?

 What if a computer I need for my teaching or research uses legacy software which cannot be updated in support of an expensive piece of hardware?